inferno-collection/Docs/docs/fire-alarm-reborn/developers/exports.md

 Be sure to consult the [Data Structures](data.mdx) page to understand the structure of the parameters.

 All parameters listed are required, none are optional.
+All the exports listed below are **server** exports, not client exports.

 ## How to Use